Weinstein pleads not guilty to rape as lawyer vows to fight

-Harvey Weinstein pleaded not guilty to rape and criminal sex act charges in a brief hearing yesterday before a judge in New York, and his lawyer vowed afterward to try to beat the case even before it goes to trial.
+NEW YORK (AP) — Harvey Weinstein pleaded not guilty to rape and criminal sex act charges on Tuesday before a judge in New York, and his lawyer vowed afterward to try to beat the case even before it goes to trial.

 "I think today is the first day of this process.
-We begin our fight now," he said, adding that his defense would include trying to get prosecutors to drop the case.
+We begin our fight now," he said, adding his defense would include trying to force prosecutors to drop the case.
 "If we are successful, there may not be a trial."

 A grand jury indicted Weinstein last week on charges involving two women.

-Note: This item has been corrected to fix Brafman's quote to "eminently defensible," instead of "imminently defensible."